Dragon's Crown: Release

 Dragon's Crown was announced in June 2011.
 In an interview, Oda said that overseas responses to the game were strong, pointing out the positive reputation of Odin Sphere and Muramasa as reasons for this.
-The change of publishers from UTV Ignition to Atlus was announced in April 2012, with statements from both publishers on the matter.
-The game released in Japan on July 25, 2013.
-The game was localised for the West by Atlus USA, who released it close to the Japanese version's release date.
+The publisher was changed from UTV Ignition to Atlus in April 2012, with statements from both publishers on the matter.
+The game was released in Japan on July 25, 2013.
+It was localised for the West by Atlus USA, who released it close to the Japanese version's release date.
 This meant localization had to start while the game was in production.
 The English voice recording was handled by PCB Productions, a frequent collaborator with Atlus USA, and overseen by Valerie Arem.
-Dragon's Crown released in North America on August 6.
-In Europe and Australia, the game was published by NIS America, with pre-orders from selected European stores coming with a small artbook; it released in Australia on October 10 and in Europe on October 11.
+Dragon's Crown was released in North America on August 6.
+In Europe and Australia, the game was published by NIS America, with pre-orders from selected European stores coming with a small artbook; it was released in Australia on October 10 and in Europe on October 11.
 The PAL digital PlayStation Network (PSN) version was taken down when NIS America and Atlus ended their publishing partnership in 2016.
 It was later republished on PSN by Atlus.

 Dragon's Crown received downloadable content (DLC) post-launch, which allowed the narration to be changed to one of the six character class voice actors.
 Five patches, which fixed issues and added new content, were released between August and December 2013.
 The patches included cross-platform play not available at launch, additional difficulty settings, and new gameplay elements.

 A manga adaptation began serialisation in the December 2013 issue of Comptiq, a magazine published by Kadokawa Shoten.
 The manga was written and illustrated by Yuztan, an artist then new to manga who later worked on Valkyrie Drive.
 To properly interpret the game's story into manga form, Yuztan played the game himself.
 He incorporated all the classes as characters and crafted their personalities based on his impression of them.
 The manga ran from 2013 to 2014.
 It was published in two tankōbon in June and December 2014 by Kadokawa Shoten.
 In North America, the manga volumes were published by Udon Entertainment.
 The two volumes were released in the region in November 2017 and October 2018.
 A novelization was written by Hironori Kato, featuring a cover illustration by Kamitani, was published by Fujimi Shobo.
-An artbook was published by Atlus on January 14, 2016.
+An artbook was published by Atlus in January 2016.
 The book featured concept and character art, interviews with staff, and guest illustrations.
 Udon Entertainment published the artbook in September 2019.
 Figurines based on the Sorceress and Amazon characters have been released in Japan.